Custom Sintered Metal Filters Based On Your Need

 Filson: Your Premier Sintered Metal Filter Manufacturer

-Compare to other types of metal filter cartridges, Filson sintered filter cartridges have distinct advantages, such as quite strong, durable, reusable, and mesh are not broken easily.
+Compare to other types of metal filter cartridges, Filson sintered filter cartridges have distinct advantages, such as being quite strong, durable, reusable, and mesh are not broken easily.
 If you want to have a long time using it and don’t want to replace a new one frequently, our sintered metal filters are your best choice.

 Depending on your specific needs, we will design custom sintered metal filter elements for you, just please offer us below basic information: shape, applications, installation structure, flow rate, pressure drop, working pressure, working temp. and material, then our experienced engineers will offer you the proper solution for your reference and choice.

 Sintered Stainless Steel Filter

 Filson Sintered Stainless Steel Filters mainly include stainless steel sintered filter cartridge, sintered stainless steel plate, sintered stainless steel sheet, sintered stainless steel tube, sintered stainless steel filter disc.
 It is made of stainless steel 304 and 316.

 Filson Sintered Stainless Steel Filters offer high filtering efficiency and long service life, widely applied in the filtration of liquid and gas.
 The filtering accuracy of ss sintered filter cartridges is available from 0.5 um to 300 um, with working temperatures from -200 °C to 1000 °C.

 Production Processing of Sintered Wire Mesh